jlehtoma/2018-04-04-UH-workflowshop/README.md

 + How should I organize my code and data A) on my own computer, B) in "the cloud"
 + What should I consider when wrangling data to safeguard my own and my colleagues' emotional well-being?
-+ How can bind data and code together for reproducible analysis workflows?

 The workshop will present a highly opinionated view on various approaches, services and tools.
 In other words, it will not be a comprehensive